Sport in Palestine

 The Arab Palestine Sports Federation was established in 1931 and re-established in 1944.
 The first wave of the federation was from 1931 to 1937, then again from 1944 to 1948.
 There were many different clubs and gyms from all over Palestine that were considered to be a part of the Federation.
 The main games that the Arab Palestine Sports Federation supported were football and weightlifting.

 In 1948 when the federation failed, sport was not widely practiced throughout the region.
 Failure is credited to lack of resources and athletes in the area.
 After the failure of the federation, boxing became a phenomenon in Palestine.
 Boxing was brought to the region by British soldiers.
-While the soldiers were invading tournaments were held around the area.
+While the soldiers were invading, tournaments were held around the area.

+In January 2024, Irishman Stephen Redmond travelled to the West Bank and launched a campaign to raise funds for and set up GAA Palestine, in order to bring the Gaelic games (particularly football and hurling) to young people in the Ramallah area. £1,960 was raised to purchase equipment.
+Several other groups, such as Irish Sports for Palestine and Gaels against Genocide helped to connect the club with resources and people in Ireland to help set up the project.
+The original club, formerly Ramallah Hurling Club, was renamed to Moataz Sarsour GAA Club in honour of one of the club's volunteers, who was shot by Israeli forces and later pronounced dead in August 2024.

+Later, in February 2025, the Tulkarm Governorate made a commitment to GAA Palestine to construct a GAA pitch for the community, and has sourced local manufacturers in the West Bank to produce hurleys.
+This is one of three planned GAA Clubs within the West Bank, the other two in Al Khalil and Bethlehem.